 Free race day car parking is available at Woodbridge School (off Burkitt Road, IP12 1EL and marked on the map below with a P symbol) although this is limited so please try to share lifts or walk where possible or use other public car parks within Woodbridge.
 Please do not park on nearby residential streets in such a way that will either inconvenience local residents or block the running route.

 Please note that road closures will be in force in Woodbridge close to the start of the race so please try to arrive early, especially if you need to collect your number and get to the starting line.

-Toilets and changing rooms are available at Woodbridge School and these facilities will open at 9:30am.
-There are no secure storage facilities, so any items left in the changing rooms will be at your own risk.
+Toilets are available at Woodbridge School and these facilities will open at 9:30am.
+There are no secure storage facilities.

 The start line for both races is on Burkitt Road outside of the Buttrums Mill car park near to the entrance of Woodbridge School.
 Any warm up exercises can be done in the nearby Woodbridge School grounds.